flo/m3addon/README.md

 Currently the following content can be exported:

-  * Empty Animations
+  * Static meshes made out of triangles with 1 UV layer
-  * Unanimated Materials
+  * Partly animated M3 Materials
-  * Unanimated Particle Systems
+  * Partly animated M3 Particle Systems

 The following content can be imported:

   * Mesh
   * Vertex Groups (bone weights)
-  * Animated Bones (Except for the rest position rotation and scaling)
+  * Animated Bones (They don't get imported always correctly)
   * Animations
   * Animated Materials
   * Animated Particle Systems
-  * Attachment Points
+  * Attachment Points (disabled)

 The script printXml.py can also be used to convert a m3 file into a XML file.
 It takes a m3 file as argument and prints the XML on the command line.